Football in Tajikistan

 Football is the most popular sport in Tajikistan, a country that gained independence in 1991.
+Approximately one in five people in Tajikistan are considered association football fans.

 The national association regularly takes part in competitions organised by FIFA and the Asian Football Confederation at senior and youth level.
 However, the country has not yet enjoyed any real success.
 While funds are limited, costs for travel and accommodation for international matches are prohibitively high.
 It is therefore extremely difficult for the national teams to gain experience, apart from in official competitions.

 History of football in Tajikistan

 Soviet period

 Football in Tajikistan started to develop in the 1920s and the Tajikistan National Football Federation was established in 1936.

 In 1937 the first championship of the Tajik SSR (i.e. the Tajik League) was held, which was composed of over 20 teams.
 Dynamo Stalinabad became the first champion, while Spartak Stalinabad came second and Dinamo Kirovabad came third.
 In the same year, Dynamo Stalinabad made its debut in the USSR Cup, where it defeated Spartak Tashkent 2–1, however lost to Lokomotiv Baku 5–0.

 In 1938 the first Tajik Cup competition was held, in which Dynamo Stalinabad defeated Spartak Leninabad 4–0 in the final.
 In 1947 Dynamo, for the first time in the history of Tajik football, was represented in the national championship.
 Dynamo played in the Central Asian zone group three times, along with Spartak Tashkent, ODL Tashkent, Lokomotiv Ashgabat, a team from Frunze and a team from Alma-Ata.
 As a result, Dynamo gained 25 points and was the winner of the tournament.
 In September, the winners of the six zonal tournaments left for Moscow to decide the club, that in 1948 would play in the first group of the USSR championship.
 Unfortunately, players of Tajikistan took only fifth place.
 Those who played in the first republic to the national championship were B. Boyko, G. Titov, N. Meshcheryakov, A. Sokolov, F. Rukavishnikov, K. Zakharov, M. Meekin, E. Kuzmin, V. Leichenko, K. Pogorelov, AP Babich, B. Fomichev, Yu Piskunyan, N. Emelianov.

 The only football club from the Tajik SSR that played in the USSR Top League was SKA-Pamir Dushanbe, where they played three consecutive seasons from 1989 to 1991.

 Between 1974 and 1992, several Tajik footballers were members of the USSR national football team and the CIS national football team: